-Associate of Applied Science Degree Accredited by the National League for Nursing Accrediting Commission 61 Broadway, New York, New York 10006 (800) 669-1656

-Approved by the Tennessee Board of Nursing
+Associate of Applied Science Degree Accredited by the National League for Nursing Accrediting Commission 61 Broadway, New York, New York 10006 (800) 669-1656 Approved by the Tennessee Board of Nursing

-The Nursing Program, located on the Erlanger Medical Center campus (East 3rd St.), prepares individuals to be providers and managers of nursing care and members of the nursing profession.
+The Nursing Program, located on the Erlanger Medical Center campus (1100 East 3rd St., Suite 2), prepares individuals to be providers and managers of nursing care and members of the nursing profession.
 Graduates use critical thinking and the nursing process to provide care to culturally diverse individuals across the life span.

 The nursing curriculum includes a sequence of four clinical nursing courses.
 The day program may be fullor part-time.
 The night program is part-time only, with fall nursing courses beginning in August and ending in February and spring courses beginning in February and ending in June.
 A new class is accepted each fall for the day program and in the fall of even years for the night program.
-A minimum grade of "C" is required in all NS and science courses.
-Contact the Nursing Program office or nursing website for detailed information on program policies (Nursing Program Handbook) or for information about admission, readmission, transfer from an accredited nursing program, and articulation with baccalaureate programs.
+A minimum grade of "C" must be earned in all NS and science courses required in the program.
+Contact the Nursing Program office (4938721) or nursing website for detailed information on program policies (Nursing Program Handbook) or for information about admission, readmission, transfer from an accredited nursing program, and articulation with baccalaureate programs.